ldt9/Portfolio-Tearsheet-Return-Generator/README.md

 #### `` def fifo(daily_positions, sales, date) ``
 - Flters sales to find any that have occurred on the current date and creates a dataframe of positions not affected by sales
 - Then use `` position_adjust `` to zero-out any positions with active sales and append the positions with no changes, leaving you with an accurate daily snapshot of your porfolio positions
+- Any rows with zero 'Qty' are left for realized gain performance calculations

 #### `` def time_fill(portfolio, market_cal) ``
 - Provide our dataframe of active positions, find the sales, and zero-out sales against buy positions.
 - Loop through using our market_cal list with valid trading days
 - Filter to positions that have occurred before or at the current date and make sure there are only buys.
 - Add a Date Snapshot column with the current date in the market_cal loop, then append it to our per_day_balance list
+- Before adjusting a position, we make sure to save all future transactions to another dataframe and append them later

 #### `` def modified_cost_per_share(portfolio, adj_close, start_date) ``
 - Merges provided dataframes and calculates daily adjusted cost